 So how, when and how often should you talk?

-I personally don’t think there is one hard and fast rule on how often a couple in a long distance relationship should talk to each other.
+I personally don’t think there is one hard and fast rule.
 It really depends on your situation: your relationship, time difference, priorities, work schedule and more.

 3-Manage your expectations- Don’t make assumptions about how things will work:

 Don’t assume that you’re both automatically going to agree on how things will work in your long distance relationship.
 You might think talking once a day is enough but he might think it’s too much.